 Besides, setting up an organisational model in which the mayor is directly responsible for the acts of the local government, drives the local government to adopt a more cautious attitude in the protection and development of the historic city.
 Thirdly, the new governance coalition includes planning and scheming companies, professional protection teams, local individual actors and so on.
 As a result, the promotion and implementation of any strategy need to be coordinated by various agencies.
 This reorganised coalition and working mode and others like it are intended to posit all fields indiscriminately and ensure that the voices of all parties involved are heard, so as to create a more direct and effective way of communicating as well as a more comprehensive view for regenerating the historic city.
-Another difference is that in the past, public-private partnerships were mostly business-

-Another difference is that in the past, public-private partnerships were mostly businessled agendas, aimed at obtaining short-term solid business gains rather than being concerned with social well-being.
-Harvey (2001: 354) proposed in Spaces of Capital that urban entrepreneurialism - which typically relies on public-private partnerships focuses on opportunistic local construction for investment rather than improving conditions in specific areas as its immediate political and economic objectives.
+Another difference is that in the past, public-private partnerships were mostly business-led agendas, aimed at obtaining short-term solid business gains rather than being concerned with social well-being.
+Harvey (2001: 354) proposed in Spaces of Capital that urban entrepreneurialism - which typically relies on public-private partnerships - focuses on opportunistic local construction for investment rather than improving urban entrepreneurialism - which typically relies on public-private partnerships - focuses on opportunistic local construction for investment rather than improving conditions in specific areas as its immediate political and economic objectives.
 Nowadays, this notion probably ought to be renewed.
 Speculative entrepreneurialism is no longer absolute.
 With the decline of the tide of urban renewal, and upon reflection, governance under the model of public-private partnerships has gradually turned towards a long-term sustainable development.
 In addition, private sector attitudes should be shifted from a speculative-oriented to an investment-oriented perspective and more enduring effective mechanisms should be taken into account to ensure the common growth of local groups.